TheCodingDojo/algorithms/schedules/data_structures.md

   /**
    * Constructs a new instance of an empty linked list that inherits all the
    * methods.
-   * @return {SinglyLinkedList} The new list that is instantiated is implicitly
+   * @returns {SinglyLinkedList} The new list that is instantiated is implicitly
    *    returned without having to explicitly write "return".
    */
   constructor() {